GEOG 3010 - Tourism and Environment

 Learning & Teaching Activities

 Learning & Teaching ModesAlthough the lectures are intended to help you understand the key concepts discussed in the textbook, the lectures aim to add value and not just to regurgitate the text.
-Some material presented in lectures may come from diverse other sources.
+Materials presented in lectures may come from diverse other sources.
 Video or audio recording service will be provided for this course.
 The lecture PowerPoint slides will be posted, in pdf format, to the course MyUni webpage progressively after lectures.
 That way, you are free from having to reproduce the material in the Powerpoint slides during lectures.
 However, much detail will be conveyed to the audience verbally.
-All material covered in lectures are examinable.
-Therefore, it is imperative that you attend lectures and take notes.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.4 hours reading per week